-Most school-based asthma interventions focus on education delivered by adults (usually healthcare professionals) to school children.181 Other approaches include peer education, whereby students are trained and then, in turn, train their peers,^{772, 964} web-based programmes,201 or directly-observed therapy with ICS medication,787 which may additionally include education of parents (see section 11.11.2).965 One study tested a multifaceted intervention combining education of schoolchildren with additional training of their doctor, including provision of self-management plans.966 Most evaluations have been based in the USA, often involving minority ethnic groups not directly applicable to the UK.
+Most school-based asthma interventions focus on education delivered by adults (usually healthcare professionals) to school children.
+Other approaches include peer education, whereby students are trained and then, in turn, train their peers, Web-based programmes, of directly-observed therapy with ICS medication, which may additionally include education of parents (see also section 11.11.2).
+One study tested a multifaceted intervention combining education of schoolchildren with additional training of their doctor, including provision of self-management plans.
+One self-management plans.
+Of the other to the UK.

-Education for children in schools generally led to improvements in symptom control and quality of life, but had no impact on healthcare use.181 Peer education was effective for adolescents772 but not preteens.964 In two studies, directly observed therapy improved symptom control.^{787, 965} Of all the schoolbased interventions tested, Bruzzese's multifaceted programme had the most impact, improving symptoms, quality of life, emergency department use and hospitalisation.966
+Education for children in schools generally led to improvements in symptom control and quality of life, but had no impact on healthcare use.
+181 Peer education was effective for adolescents 772 but not preteens.
+964 In two studies, directly observed therapy improved symptom control.
+787, 965 Of all the school-based interventions tested, Bruzzese's multifaceted programme had the most impact, improving symptoms, quality of life, emergency department use and hospitalisation.
+966